Telkom University Strengthens Collaboration and Innovation on Water Security

 Cooperation on Water Security

 At the national level, Telkom University collaborates with KONEKSI Australia, the Great River Basin Authority of Indonesia (BPDA), and the University of Wollongong to develop an integrated water level and flood monitoring system for northern Central Java — a region often affected by floods and water surges.
+Through this collaboration, Telkom University contributes to the design of IoT-based early warning technologies that enable real-time monitoring of water levels and flow dynamics, supporting local governments in data-driven flood preparedness and risk mitigation.

 In 2024, the university also received government funding to create an Image Processing–Based River Waste Sorting Device, capable of identifying and separating waste in river streams through advanced image recognition systems.
 This technology supports cleaner waterways and promotes sustainable river ecosystems.